thirdweb-dev/python-sdk/docs/docs/erc20.md

 def mint_to(to: str, amount: Price) -> TxReceipt
 ```

-Mint tokens to a specified wallet.
+Mint tokens to a specific wallet

 ```python
 address = "{{wallet_address}}"